Deltares/ddlpy/README.md

 * 2_get_netcdf.py -> Code to transform the csv files run in the previous script into netcdf files.

 More detailed explanation on the usage of these codes are inside the `notebooks` directory.

+# Run ddlpy from console

+You can also run ddlpy from the console.
+The options you can use are the following:

+	ddlpy locations:  Write locations metadata to output file, given input codes.
+To get access to the help menu, type in a termnal: ddlpy locations --help

+	ddlpy measurements: Obtain measurements from file with locations and codes.
+To get access to the help menu, type in a terminal: ddlpy measurements --help